gdlc/STAT_COMP/INCLASS/INCLASS_10.md

 ```

-Fit cubic splines with  4,6,...,20 degrees of freedom (number of `knots`) and, for each model evaluate:
+Fit cubic splines with  4,6,...,20 degrees of freedom (number of `knots` + 4) and, for each model evaluate:

    - Model R-squared `summary(fm)$r.squared`
    - Model adjusted R-sq. `summary(fm)$adj.r.squared`